cincimatti/PacMen-Exercise/README.md

 It can be reached at https://cincimatti.github.io/PacMen-Exercise/  for live demonstrations.

 ROADMAP:
-1.)
-ROADMAPPED FEATURES: No additioanl features are roadmapped at this time.
+No additioanl features are roadmapped at this time.

 OPERATING INSTRUCTIONS:
 When the "Add PacMan" button is pressed a new PacMan will appear on the screen.